Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 28 Oktober 2024 22.27.26 UTC
+- WIB: Senin, 28 Oktober 2024 23.32.22 UTC
-- WITA: Senin, 28 Oktober 2024 23.27.26 UTC
+- WITA: Selasa, 29 Oktober 2024 00.32.22 UTC
-- WIT: Selasa, 29 Oktober 2024 00.27.26 UTC
+- WIT: Selasa, 29 Oktober 2024 01.32.22 UTC

 Kutipan Inspiratif:
-"Only a true best friend can protect you from your immortal enemies."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: friendship
+Kategori: success